kevingillispie/Schema-Scalpel/README.txt

 6. Generate customized schema for posts automatically!

 == Changelog ==

+= 2.0.2 =
+* **Security & Hardening**: Implemented the modern `%i` identifier placeholder across all custom database queries to ensure maximum compatibility and protection against SQL injection.
+* **Performance**: Refactored bulk schema generation to use a single batch DELETE/INSERT logic, reducing database round-trips by up to 98% on large sites.
+* **Compatibility**: Full audit for PHP 8.4 compatibility, including resolving "Undefined Property" notices and refining type-casting for database results.
+* **Maintenance**: Cleaned up the SCSC_Uninstaller and SCSC_Upgrade classes for smoother plugin lifecycle management.

 = 2.0.1 =
 * **Performance**: Third-party schema disabling (Yoast, All in One SEO, Rank Math) now uses a single efficient database query instead of three separate queries on every page load.